EIDA/eida-statistics/ingestor_specs.md

 The webservice should accept the data with a valid token.
 The management system should be able to generate a token for a node.
 Seen section management for the specification.

+#### Technical constraints

+The statistics system uses HyperLogLog algorithm which is implemented in postgreSQL database and for few languages (as far as I know) which are [https://github.com/svpcom/hyperloglog](python) and [https://github.com/hll/java-hll](java) and maybe [https://github.com/DylanMeeus/MediumCode/blob/master/hyperloglog/main.go](go).

+Python implementation has been successfully tested for the aggregator.

 ### Get

 TODO : describe an API to respond to all the EMB questions